International-Data-Spaces-Association/ids-specification/model/terminology.md

 ### Policy

 A set of rules, duties, and obligations that define the terms of use for a [Dataset](#dataset).
-Also referred to as "Usage Policy".
+Also referred to as “Usage Policy”.

 ### Provider